The commercial whaling industry uses half-truths and outright lies to defend itself. Here, we debunk some of their myths and set the record straight.

 - Norway, having found that the RMP does not provide high enough quotas for its liking, is now working to revise it.
 This revision is based on running simulations for 300 years and allowing higher catches in the first 100 years, which are made up for by reduced catches over the next 200 years.

-Myth No. 5: Whalers have learned from the mistakes of the past.
+Myth 5: Whalers have learned from the mistakes of the past.

-Those who argue for a return to commercial whaling say that the mistakes of the past will not be repeated, that the lessons have been learned.
+Those who argue for a return to commercial whaling say that the mistakes of the past will not be repeated and that the lessons have been learned.

-Recent evidence suggest this is not the case:
+Recent evidence suggests this is not the case:

 - As outlined above, pro-whalers use disputed population figures and manipulate or ignore the RMP in order to produce the highest possible hunting quotas.